drrobotk/GCP_stuff/shutdown_scripts/README.md

 gcloud compute instances add-metadata VM_INSTANCE_NAME \\
 [--zone=VM_ZONE] --metadata-from-file startup-script=auto_shutdown_script.sh
 ```
-You can also add the metadata direction from the cloud compute section of the VM instance on GCP.
+You can also add the metadata directly from the cloud compute section of the VM instance on GCP.